C2SM/c2sm.github.io/tools/int2lm.md

 ## Support status

-The `master` branch of INT2LM is continuously tested on Piz Daint
+The `master` branch is continuously tested on Piz Daint

 ## Access